drcsh/python-raycaster/README.md

 # Features

 Currently starting the game puts you straight into the only level.
-Enemies walk towards you and try to hug you.
-They cannot harm you, but you can shoot them (spacebar).
+Enemies walk towards you and try to attack you.
+TYou can shoot them (spacebar).
 After 2 hits, they disappear.
+If they get close, they will attack and try to kill you.

 ![](/screenshots/shooting.gif)